 Chemical and Biochemical Process Technology

-A strong emphasis on the mathematical description of process systems and their components, based on fundamental knowledge of natural sciences, biotechnology and chemical engineering, provides a synthesis of chemical and biochemical aspects of processing.
-Through course choices, focused curricula of e.g. reaction engineering, process control or bioprocess technology may be constructed.
+The focus area on process technology within chemical and biochemical engineering is a direction students with interest in design, modeling operation and analysis of process equipment and production system can choose to specialize in.
+It naturally includes a strong emphasis on the mathematical description of process systems and their components, based on fundamental knowledge of natural sciences, biotechnology, and chemical engineering, provides a synthesis of chemical and biochemical aspects of processing.
+Through course choices, focused curricula of e.g., reaction engineering, process control or bioprocess technology may be constructed.

 |28350||Process Design: Principles and Methods||10||point||Spring F3A (Tues 8-12) and Spring F3B (Fri 13-17)|